MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 ## Clean-Up

-1. Delete the resource group created in this exercise to avoid incurring unnecessary Azure sosts.
+1. Delete the resource group created in this exercise to avoid incurring unnecessary Azure costs.
 1. If needed, delete the .\DP3021Lab folder.